Parking areas are in good repair and free of hazardous cracks, tripping hazards and obstructions, ect.

 There is 18 inches of clearance between storage and sprinkler heads.

-Fire alarm pull stations have 3 ft. of clearance in all directions.
+Fire alarm pull stations have three feet of clearance in all directions.

 Rooms and offices are free of excessive fire loading